 If this is a DIY project, make sure you are careful when removing the cabinets and backsplash.
 Take time to properly patch any holes and carefully prep the walls before you repaint.
 You don’t want any tell-tell signs of the old cabinets.

 A few styling tips for adding your dishes to your shelves, stack all like dishes together.
 Pitch out all those miss matched glasses.
 Spend $20 and buy yourself new matching glassware.
+Me personally, I love the Luxe range from Ivy and Wilde – especially the gold version.
 Incorporate color coordinated pitchers and bowls to your dish shelves to create a more interesting display.
 The secret is to display items that you actual use on a day-to-day basis.

 My second trick for updating a kitchen is to add an island.
 They don’t’ have to be constructed from the same materials as your wall cabinets.
 In fact they are more interesting if they are a different color and constructed from a different materials.

 Today’s furniture manufacturers have developed some outstanding options.
 These beautiful, freestanding pieces of furniture are available in a variety of sizes and finishes.
 If space allows, consider islands with seating options.
 They can provide additional prep space, the perfect breakfast or lunch spot as well as a great location for your kids to do their homework while dinner is being prepared.

 TV chefs, Rachel Ray, Paula Deen and Trisha Yearwood have each introduced free standing islands that blend beautifully into any style of kitchen.
 Another get feature is these island can go with you when you move so apartment dwellers don’t have to forgo an island any longer.